 Case Study 1- Telco Projects

-After these projects were deployed, the business asked us to deliver the most important things that had been de-scoped in the next three months before they lost their remaining budget.
-We estimated three projects with the usual waterfall methodology and found that none of these projects could be delivered in three months.
+After these projects were deployed, the business asked us to deliver the most important features that had been de-scoped in the next three months before they lost their remaining budget.
+We estimated three projects with our vendor using the usual waterfall approach and found that they would take 4 to 8 months to do.
 Since time was short I asked the business, the vendor and IT management to let me use an Agile approach to deliver as much as we could in the time remaining.
-The result was proof that Agile works.

 Case Study 2- Ericsson Mobile Core